Journal — Comparison · 7 min read

 Quick verdict

-Pick Square if: You're operating in a country Square supports (US, UK, Canada, Australia, Japan, Ireland, France, Spain), OR you're using Square purely for inventory tracking and cash sales while your card payments flow through a completely separate KNET terminal.
+Pick Square if: You're operating in a country Square processes payments in (per Square's public list: US, UK, Canada, Australia, Japan, Republic of Ireland, France, Spain), OR you're using Square purely for inventory tracking and cash sales while your card payments flow through a completely separate local card terminal.

-Pick QuickBiz if: You're in Kuwait or the wider Gulf, you want POS + inventory + reports built around how local payments actually work, you need Arabic, or you want a single tool that handles cash, online, credit, and partial payments as first-class concepts.
+Pick QuickBiz if: You're in Kuwait or the wider Gulf, you want POS + inventory + reports built around how local payments actually work, you need Arabic, or you want a single tool that handles Cash, Online, Credit, and Partial payments as first-class categories.

 The payment processing problem

-Square's revenue model is taking a cut of card transactions — typically 2.6% to 3.5% per swipe.
-That's how the "free" app stays in business.
+Square's revenue model is taking a cut of card transactions in the markets it operates in.
 To take that cut, Square needs to handle the actual card processing.

-Square processes payments in: USA, UK, Canada, Australia, Japan, Ireland, France, Spain.
+Square processes payments in: United States, United Kingdom, Canada, Australia, Japan, Republic of Ireland, France, Spain (per Square's own published country list).

 Square does NOT process payments in: Kuwait, Saudi Arabia, UAE, Bahrain, Qatar, Oman, Egypt, or any other Gulf or Middle East country.

 If you install Square POS in Kuwait and try to take a card payment, the app won't connect to Square's processor.
-You'd need to swipe the card on a separate KNET-certified terminal, then manually mark the sale as "paid by card" in Square afterward.
+You'd need to swipe the card on a separate local card-payment terminal, then manually mark the sale as paid in Square afterward.
 The whole point of integrated POS — one tap completes the transaction — is broken.

 What people sometimes do anyway

-Some Kuwait shops install Square's free app and use it purely as a cash-and-inventory tracker, with cards processed through a separate KNET terminal in parallel.
+Some Kuwait shops install Square's free app and use it purely as a cash-and-inventory tracker, with cards processed through a separate local card terminal in parallel.
 Two systems running side-by-side, with the owner manually reconciling them at end of day.

 This works.
 It also doubles your administrative work.
-Every card transaction is recorded twice (once on the KNET printout, once in Square), and they have to match.
+Every card transaction has to be recorded in two places (the card-terminal printout and Square), and the two have to match.
 Reconciliation gets harder when refunds, partial payments, or split tenders enter the picture.

-The Kuwait shops we talk to who tried this approach almost universally moved off it within 3-6 months.
-Two-system POS isn't sustainable.
+From conversations with shop owners who tried this approach, most moved off it within 3-6 months.
+Two-system POS isn't sustainable for long.

 Where Square wins outside Kuwait